jasonabanico/FibonacciTrader/README.md

 A simple app that takes historical price from CoinAPI, sets TA indicators (SMA, RSI, MACD), and identifies Fibonacci retracement and extension levels.

+# Assumptions

+- Cycles occur in every approximately 1400 days, starting from the birth of Bitcoin.
+(Actual halving cycles do not have a fixed number of days.)
+- Alt coins follow the same cycle.
+- Cycle begins with a bull market upward trend, leading to a peak, followed by a bear market downward retracement, and moving sideways or slightly upwards towards the end of the cycle.

 ## Sample Output

     ----------